machal/cssmine-content/css3-border-radius.md

 Browser Support
 ---------------

-There is abolutely no problem in modern browsers.
-If you need rounded corners in IE8, just use [css3pie.com](<http://css3pie.com/>) but watch out - it is going to slow down your website.
+There is absolutely no problem in modern browsers.
+If you need rounded corners in IE8, just use [css3pie.com](<http://css3pie.com/>) but watch out - it is going to slow down your web site.

 Therefore, I strongly recommend a zero fallback strategy.
 As a result, users with older browsers simply will not see rounded corners.
 And what the eye